MichaelK353/Policy-Analysis/README.md

 **Technology Policy Stringency and Greenhouse Gas Emissions:** Statistical/Econometric analysis of the relationship between technology policy stringency and GHG Emissions reductions.
 First Difference OLS and Differenence-in-Difference models were used to investigate causality.
 Policy recommendations were made based on the findings.

+**Carbon Trading Comparative Analysis:** The EU Emissions Trading Scheme (EU ETS) is compared and evaluated alongside California's Cap and Trade (C&T) Scheme.
+Evaluation using a literature review and emperical analysis of recent emissions data is conducted.
+Additionally, policy efficiency of the schemes is compared other policy instruments.
+The theoretical literature extending the findings of Weitzman, 1974, argue that a Carbon Tax is more efficient.
+This essay challenges that literature, arguing the existing carbon trading schemes are prefferable.